DEADLINE TO APPLY: FRIDAY, OCTOBER 27, 2023!

-The classroom portion of the 2022 program runs from January through April.
-Each topic consists of three to four hours of online education to be completed before the class date and a half-day in-class session providing more depth and application of information to real-life situations.
+The classroom portion of the 2024 program runs from January through April.
+Each topic consists of three to four hours of online education, to be completed before the class date, and a half-day in-class session providing more depth and application of information to real-life situations.
 The classroom portion runs from 9 AM - 1 PM.

 There are five class cohorts available, each affiliated with one or more Master Gardener offices.
-The New Haven-based class will be held fully online on Saturdays from 9 AM to 1 PM.
+The Tolland County-based classroom portion of class will be held fully online on Saturdays from 9 AM to 1 PM.
 Please note that other parts of the online class, such as office hours, outreach projects, and diagnostics, will be in person.

 Following the formal classroom instruction, Master Gardener interns receive hands-on training in the nine Master Gardener offices; they are supervised in researching a broad range of horticultural concerns, including identifying insects and plants, diagnosing plant diseases, and providing sound science-based cultural recommendations.
 In addition, interns engage in a wide range of community outreach projects.
-Examples include community gardens, horticultural therapy, educational booths for programs ranging from Earth Day celebrations to county fairs, and working with the CT Invasive Plant Working Group, just to name a few.
-The format and extent of this portion of the program will be determined by the state's level of recovery from the current COVID-19 outbreak.
+Examples include community gardens, horticultural therapy, and educational booths for programs, ranging from Earth Day celebrations to county fairs, and working with the CT Invasive Plant Working Group, just to name a few.
+The format and extent of this portion of the program will be determined, if necessary, by the status of COVID-19 at the time.

 - 100+ class hours.
-Classroom training occurs online as well as one half-day per week for 16 weeks, 9:00 AM - 1:00 PM, January – April 2022 affiliated with one of five locations.
-The New Haven class will be held entirely online on Saturdays from 9 AM to 1 PM.
+Classroom training occurs online as well as one half-day per week for 16 weeks, 9:00 AM - 1:00 PM, January – April 2024, affiliated with one of five locations.
+The Tolland County class will be held entirely online on Saturdays from 9 AM to 1 PM.
 Please note that other parts of the online class, such as office hours, outreach projects, and diagnostics, will be in person.

 - Access to a computer and a reliable internet connection is essential.
 You will need basic computer skills, such as knowing how to download files and search online.